powerapi-ng/powerapi-ng.github.io/docs/reference/grafana/grafana.md

 ## Visualize the power consumption on a dashboard in real-time

-Go to the `"Create Dashboard"` section on the side bar to create a new dashboard.
+Go to the `"Dashboard"` section on the side bar and select on `New > New dashboard`.
+Then click on `+ Add visualisation` Then select `influxdb-2` as data source.

 <img
 src="https://powerapi.org/assets/images/reference/grafana/add_dashboard.png"
-alt="add_dashboard" width="300px">
+alt="add_dashboard" width="1000px">

-Click on the `"add Query"` button and write the following query on the `Query` field to request the power estimations from the InfluxDB measurement:
+Click on the query edition button (the one with a pencil on it) and write the following query on the `Query` field to request the power estimations from the InfluxDB 2.X measurement:

 ```sql
 SELECT power FROM "power_consumption" GROUP BY target